Phil Robson: Biography

-In 2014 he released ‘The Cut Off Point’ an album with his organ trio which received critical acclaim.

 Awards

-Robson was elected ‘Best Jazz Musician Of The Year’ in the 2009 Parliamentary Jazz Awards.
-Swamp, his album with Partisans, was named ‘Jazz CD Of The Year’ in the 2015 Parliamentary Jazz Awards.
+Robson was elected Best Jazz Musician of the Year in the 2009 Parliamentary Jazz Awards.
+Swamp, his album with Partisans, was named Jazz CD of the Year’in the 2015 Parliamentary Jazz Awards.

-2015 elected as an ‘Honorary Associate of the Royal Academy of Music’.
+2015 elected Honorary Associate of the Royal Academy of Music.

-1998 Perrier Young Jazz Award for the ‘Best Instrumentalist Of The Year’.
+1998 Perrier Young Jazz Award for Best Instrumentalist of the Year.

-1997 BT Awards- ‘Best Soloist Of The Year’.
+1997 BT Awards: Best Soloist of the Year.